Regence Logos

 2. The scientific evidence must permit conclusions concerning the effect of the technology on health outcomes.

 • The evidence should consist of well-designed and well-conducted investigations published in peer-reviewed journals.
 The quality of the body of studies and the consistency of the results are considered in evaluating the evidence.
-Scientific evidence and expert opinion provide the basis for summarizing the potential net health outcome.

 • The evidence should demonstrate that the technology can measure or alter the physiological changes related to a disease, injury, illness or condition.
 In addition, there should be evidence or a convincing argument based on established medical facts that such measurement or alteration affects the health outcomes.